 Shield GEO prefers to pay UK employees monthly.

-What are some common benefits that foreign employers offer remote employees in the UK?
+What are some common benefits that US companies offer remote employees in the UK?

 Remote work inherently provides many benefits, including increased productivity, shorter (if any) commute times, flexible work scheduling, and more savings for the employer and employee.
 Many foreign employers provide additional allowances to their employees such as payment of business expenses, internet and telecom allowances, and the ability to work from a co-working space if so desired.
 Employers commonly pay a stipend for reasonable expenses such as travel where necessary.